aberner6/kadk-data-vis/README.md

 * Focus: drawing with data (2)
 * Lecture:
     - Review: assignment
-    - Code: charts + containers, labels, axes, more scales, color, conditionals, logic
+    - Code: more scales, containers, labels, axes
     - Design: visual encoding, "right" visualisation for "this" data
 * Exercises:
     - Shapes with scales